Dimchevo: History

 Describing the events of the Byzantine–Bulgarian wars, in the spring of 1304, Georgi Pahimer tells that following the flash advance of Tsar Svetoslav, during which the Bulgarians conquer the fortresses lining the South Black Sea coast all the way down to Sozopol, one of the Byzantine armies, headed by Michael Doukas Glabas Tarchaneiotes and despot Voisil, brother of Tsar Smilets of Bulgaria, commenced a counter-advance from the Byzantine city of Vize.
 Retreating from the Strandzha mountain, with the aim to regroup, Svetoslav fought a decisive battle at river Skafida (see Battle of Skafida).
 According to Pahimer's account of the battle, the bridge collapsed while the Byzantines tried to cross with no order whatsoever and thus the victory was secured for the Bulgarians.
 Taking into account the structural durability of the bridge, historians agree that its collapse was most likely planned and executed by the Bulgarians, led by Tsar Theodore Svetoslav.

-The last account of Skafida is in the Chronicle of Savoy, complied from 1464 through 1465 of works written in the early 15th century, which describes the expeditions of Amadeus VI, Count of Savoy.
+The last account of Skafida is in the Chronicle of Savoy, compiled from 1464 through 1465 of works written in the early 15th century, which describes the expeditions of Amadeus VI, Count of Savoy.
 It describes the count's uneasy siege of the port-town of Skafida, coming from Sozopol, and the destruction of the many Ottoman ships anchored at the docks.
 The count spent multiple days in the city for his armies to gather their strength, before departing for the fortress of Anchialos.
 The settlement of Skafida is mentioned once again in the work, in a passage where the Bulgarian prisoners of war taken by the count ask him why he is taking the lands and strongholds, including Skafida, of the Bulgarian Tsar, who has done nothing of ill intent to him.
 Those two sources show that the settlement was heavily garrisoned and strategically important in its region.

 By the late 19th century the village was known by the name Skef.
 In the 1890s, Bulgarian prime minister Stefan Stambolov held property there and spent some of his time there.

 Cultural and natural landmarks

 In close proximity to the village, at around 800 m from its center, river Fakia flows into Lake Mandrensko, in an exceptionally beautiful and verdant area.
 The same is a natural reserve.
-There nature lovers can spot birds inhabiting the lake using binoculars or telescopes.
+Nature lovers can spot birds there inhabiting the lake using binoculars or telescopes.

 From the "Vyatarnitzata" area at the edge of the village a beautiful view of nearby Burgas, Lake Mandrensko, and the Bay of Burgas is revealed.